tynick/PynamicDNS/README.md

 # PynamicDNS
 Python script to perform dynamic DNS using AWS Route53 on a Raspberry Pi or other Linux hosts

-See [this post at tynick.com](https://tynick.com/blog/03-16-2020/pynamicdns-dynamic-dns-with-raspberry-pi-python-and-aws/ "tynick.com PynamicDNS Instructions"
+See [this post at tynick.com](https://tynick.com/blog/03-16-2020/pynamicdns-dynamic-dns-with-raspberry-pi-python-and-aws/ "tynick.com PynamicDNS Instructions") for full instructions.

 ## Run Manually